 Wax Resist is a water-based coating that acts to repel glaze and prevent color from adhering from the surface to which it is applied.
 As the kiln is fired the wax dissipates, leaving the surface beneath as it was prior to firing.

 Wax Resist repels color when brushing underglaze or glaze or when dipped glaze is applied over it.
-Can be used for waxing the foot of thron pieces before glazing or using as a decorative design technique.
-Product is blue out of the jar so when painting with it, you can easily see where it’s applied.
+Can be used for waxing the foot of thrown pieces before glazing or using as a decorative design technique.
+The product is blue out of the jar so when painting with it, you can easily see where it’s applied.

-Wax Resist is AP Certified Non-Toxic, Food Safe and Dinnerware Safe when used according to manufacturer’s directions.
+Wax Resist is AP Certified Non-Toxic and Food Safe when used according to the manufacturer’s directions.